 Braxton Hicks (False Contractions)

-In your third trimester, you’ll experience contractions, which can be either signs of real labor or Braxton Hicks contractions, often referred to as “false labor.”
+In your third trimester, you will experience contractions, which can be either signs of real labor or Braxton Hicks contractions, often referred to as “false labor.”
 These may feel like menstrual cramps or tightening in your abdomen.
-While there’s no medical treatment for Braxton Hicks, you can try the following to ease discomfort:
+While there is no medical treatment for Braxton Hicks, you can try the following to ease discomfort:

-If these measures don’t alleviate the pain or if you notice more frequent and intense contractions, contact your healthcare provider.
+If these measures do not alleviate the pain or if you notice more frequent and intense contractions, contact your healthcare provider.

 Going into Labor